wcoolers/wcoolers/README.md

 - 💬 Ask me about anything `javascript`
 - 📫 How to reach me: [Linkedin](https://linkedin.com/in/adegoke-a1)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can swim and do a few backflips.
-I also have a law degree.